 Use data and feedback to make future product changes

 Never assume what users want to see and hear from you.
 Make those decisions from data which is getting easier and easier to collect from your users.
 Gathering user feedback is important for both your overall strategy and direction and also building a relationship with users.
 Aim to gather, analyze, and implement their opinion on every outward decision you and your team make.
 Ask for their feedback at every opportunity, not just rarely-answered surveys after you’ve made several changes.
 Using Beamer to make announcements and share updates gives you consistent data on how users are receiving your updates.
-On every update in Beamer, users can even leave their reaction and comments like on Facebook.
+On every update in Beamer, users can even leave their feedback, reaction and comments, only visible to you.
 Combined with Beamer analytics, it’s a really simple way to quickly analyze feedback.

 If you’re not communicating your product changes to your users effectively, you are missing out on a huge opportunity to build loyalty and keep engagement high as you continue to improve your product.
 Your customers won’t know how hard your team is working to build a product that meets all their needs unless you improve how you communicate with them!
 Try Beamer to make announcements and to boost user engagement by 10x.